 Now on the other hand, suppose you do it the other way around.
 You set wide stop losses at 100 pips, and a small take profit of just 10 pips.
 In this case, you’d expect to have a much higher win ratio.

 When you use this type of setup, while the losses may be fewer, any individual loss may be unmanageable within the account.

 In a nutshell, there is no right “risk-reward” ratio.
 The level you use will depend on your strategy and your trading objectives.

 Keep in mind that high risk strategies demand extraordinarily high trade win-ratios.
 And that is extremely difficult to maintain in the long run.
 If your loss per trade is too high, you may discover that a relatively short sequence of losing trades is enough to take you out.

 In forex, “unlikely events” tend to happen much more often than people realize.
 Traders who follow good money management are wise to this and are prepared; those who don’t end up getting wiped out.

 Why Do So Many Traders Fail?

 If the efficient market principle is correct, it would mean a trader’s returns should be near break-even over the long term.
-Yet studies show most traders (at least retail traders) fare far worse than this.
+Yet studies show many independent traders fare far worse.
 So how can this be?